 Planning your stay

-A St Jude’s itinerary is flexible and can be tailored to suit your guests’ interests and schedule.
+A St Jude’s itinerary is flexible with plenty of activities to suit your interests.

 A visit during Form 6 graduation week in May is extra special.
 Guests visiting us in May can attend our one-of-a-kind graduation.